 Typically permits expire if work authorized by the permit is not commenced within and inspected 180 days after issuance.

 A setback is a zoning term for the “distance required from nearest point of a wall of the structure to a property line."
 The City of Irving does not allow any structure to be built in the setback; driveways, flatwork, and similar items are excluded.

 A utility easement is “a grant by the property owner of the use of a designated portion of land by the public, individuals, groups, or corporations for specific purposes.”
 All newer subdivision developments have utility easements clearly delineated on the plat maps.
 The intent of easements is to allow utility companies sufficient room to build and service their infrastructure (phone lines, cable, natural gas, water, sewer, and electricity).

 The City of Irving does not allow any permanent structure, including garages, decks, pools and sheds, to be built on top of any easements.

 These structures are considered accessory buildings.
 The City of Irving requires that all “accessory buildings, whether permanent or temporary, shall be securely affixed to the ground in a manner that will resist movement from storms or vandalism.
 All accessory buildings, whether permanent or temporary, shall meet the setback requirements.”

-The City of Irving does not require a building permit for an accessory building that is 6 feet in any dimension; however, in those instances the buildings still need to meet the setback requirements of the City of Irving Zoning Ordinance.
+The City of Irving does not require a building permit for an accessory building that is 6 feet in any dimension or less; however, in those instances the buildings will still need to meet the setback requirements of the City of Irving Unified Development Code.

 Please note the City of Irving cannot recommend contractors.